hubertetcetera/dotfiles/nix/README.md

    sed -i '' "s@etcetera@$(whoami)@g" flake.nix
    ```

-Make sure to restart your terminal or source your shell configuration file to apply the changes before running the next command.

 ## 2. Initial Configuration and Subsequent Updates

 Run the system activation script.
 Since this involves system-level changes (like installing packages and setting up services), it **MUST** be run with `sudo`.